redhat-et/ai-observability/k8s-minikube/llama-stack-deploy/README.md

 ## 📊 Viewing Traces

 Traces are sent to your Grafana Tempo instance at `http://tempo.llm-d-monitoring.svc.cluster.local:3100`.
 You can view them in Grafana using the Tempo datasource.
+See [tempo section](../README.md#tempo-backend-installation-for-trace-storage) of the observability stack document for how to deploy Tempo backend and add the Tempo Data Source to Grafana.

 ### Cleaning Up